Jvlsc/FullStack-Course/part0/exercise05.md

 ## Conclusion:

-The diagram above shows the process of the user going to the Single Page App version of the notes app.
-The process is similar to the traditional web application.
+This diagram illustrates the key characteristics of a Single Page Application (SPA).
+Initially is basically the same as the tradditional web page, but after the initial load, the page doesn't reload when displaying content.
+The `JavaScript` code can fetch data asynchronously and render it dynamically (client-side rendering).

 ---